On the Weak and Strong Convergence of a Conceptual Algorithm for Solving Three Operator Monotone Inclusions: Introduction

-Moreover, the FBF iteration \eqref{eqj}-\eqref{eq3} can be modified to the following {\em forward-backward-half-forward} (FBHF) splitting iteration proposed in \cite{LuisDavis} The weak convergence occurs when: \begin{description}\item[(i)] the operator $A_1$ is $\beta$-cocoercive, $A_2$ is $L$-Lipschitz and $\beta$ and $L$ are available by taking $\alpha_k \in \left]\eta, \min\{\beta,1/(2L)\}\right[$ with $\eta>0$ for all $k\in\NN$; or\item[(ii)] the operator $A_1$ is $\beta$-cocoercive and $\beta$ is available and $A_2$ is uniformly continuous in weakly compact subset of $\dom (B)$ by choosing $\alpha_k$ as the largest $\alpha\in \{2\beta\epsilon\theta,2\beta\epsilon\theta^2,\ldots\}$ with $\epsilon,\theta\in]0,1[$ satisfying \eqref{TsengL} with $\delta\in]0,\sqrt{1-\epsilon}[$ and $A=A_2$.\end{description}It is worth mentioning that this last backtracking strategy, described in (ii), to find $\alpha_k$ uses $\beta$ and allows smaller stepsizes than $\beta$.
-The main difference between both iterations yields in the forward step, i.e., the operator $A_1$ is not evaluated.
-This is possible because the cocoercive assumption and the property of the one-step FB splitting iteration \eqref{F-B} to be convergent for certain values of $\alpha_k$ related to $\beta$.
-Actually, if $A_2=0$, the FB splitting iteration \eqref{F-B} is recovered by the FBHF splitting iteration.
-In this context, with $A_1=\nabla f$ and $B=\partial g$ with $f,g$ convex functions, was proposed by using the backtracking procedure \eqref{TsengL} a weakly convergent proximal gradient method in \cite{yun-nghia} without any boundedness of the image of $\partial g$ or Lipschitz continuity assumption.
+For convenience, we also denote $\zer(A_1+A_2+B)$ the solution set of this problem, which from now on is assumed to be nonempty.
+Moreover, the FBF iteration \eqref{eqj}-\eqref{eq3} can be modified to the following {\em forward-backward-half-forward} (FBHF) splitting iteration proposed in \cite{LuisDavis} as follows: The weak convergence occurs when: \begin{description}\item[(i)] the operator $A_1$ is $\beta$-cocoercive, $A_2$ is $L$-Lipschitz and $\beta$ and $L$ are available by taking $\alpha_k \in \left]\eta, \min\{\beta,1/(2L)\}\right[$ with $\eta>0$ for all $k\in\NN$; or\item[(ii)] the operator $A_1$ is $\beta$-cocoercive and $\beta$ is available and $A_2$ is uniformly continuous in weakly compact subset of $\dom (B)$ by choosing $\alpha_k$ as the largest $\alpha\in \{2\beta\epsilon\theta,2\beta\epsilon\theta^2,\ldots\}$ with $\epsilon,\theta\in]0,1[$ satisfying \eqref{TsengL} with $\delta\in]0,\sqrt{1-\epsilon}[$ and $A=A_2$.\end{description} It is worth mentioning that this last backtracking strategy, described in (ii), to find $\alpha_k$ uses $\beta$ and allows smaller stepsizes than $\beta$.
+The main difference between iterations \eqref{eqj}-\eqref{eq3} and \eqref{eqjh}-\eqref{eq3h} yields in the last forward steps \eqref{eq3} and \eqref{eq3h}, i.e., the operator $A_1$ is not evaluated in \eqref{eq3h} (remind that $A=A_1+A_2$).
+This is possible because of the cocoercive assumption, which allows the one-step FB splitting iteration \eqref{F-B} to be convergent for certain values of $\alpha_k$ related to $\beta$.
+Actually, if $A_2=0$, the FB splitting iteration \eqref{F-B} is recovered by the FBHF splitting iteration \eqref{eqjh}-\eqref{eq3h}.
+In this context, with $A_1=\nabla f$ and $B=\partial g$ with $f,g$ convex functions, was proposed by using the backtracking procedure \eqref{TsengL} a weakly convergent proximal gradient method in \cite{yun-nghia} without any boundedness of the image of $\partial g$ or Lipschitz continuity assumption of $\nabla f$.
 Note further that, in the particular case that $A_1=0$, the problem \eqref{A1+A2+B} (with $A=A_2$) becomes problem \eqref{A+B} and the FBHF iteration \eqref{eqjh}-\eqref{eq3h} coincides with the FBF iteration \eqref{eqj}-\eqref{eq3}.
 Motivations and applications for such kind of splitting structure giving in problem \eqref{A1+A2+B} can be found in \cite{LuisDavis,HP}.
-For example, Brice\~no-Arias and Davis in \cite{LuisDavis} applied the algorithm to primal-dual composite monotone inclusions with non self-adjoint linear operators.
-In nonsmooth empirical risk minimizations in machine learning, one minimizes finite approximations of an expected value for the loss function and constraints.
+For example, Brice\~no-Arias and Davis in \cite{LuisDavis} applied the algorithm to primal-dual composite monotone inclusions with non-self-adjoint linear operators.
+In nonsmooth empirical risk minimizations in machine learning, one minimizes finite approximations of expected value for the loss function and constraints.
 For more, we refer the reader to \cite{LuisDavis} and the references therein.